sofiyansaboor/matab-e-shifai/README.md

 # matab-e-shifai Privacy Policy

-Privacy Policy for matab e shifia
+Privacy Policy for matab e shifai

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at privacypolicy.